Wellington

 Best Time to Visit

-Wondering when is the best time to visit Wellington?
-The city has a temperate climate, with mild winters and warm summers.
-The peak tourist season runs from November to March when the weather is pleasant and sunny.
-However, if you prefer fewer crowds, consider visiting in the shoulder seasons of spring (September to November) or autumn (March to May).
-No matter when you visit, be prepared for the occasional rain shower, as Wellington is known for its changeable weather.
+Wellington has a temperate climate, with mild winters and warm summers.
+The peak tourist season is from November to March, but visiting during the shoulder seasons of spring (September to November) or autumn (March to May) can offer fewer crowds.
+Be prepared for changeable weather, as rain showers are common.

 Te Papa Tongarewa